Fran99/stock-tax-analizer/README.md

 - `ts-node`: Enables running TypeScript files directly in Node.js without pre-compiling to JavaScript.
 - `mocha`: Test framework for JavaScript and Node.js.
 - `chai`: Assertion library for Node.js and browsers.
-- `eslint`: Linting tool for identifying and fixing problems in JavaScript and TypeScript
+- `eslint`: Linting tool for identifying and fixing problems in JavaScript and TypeScript.

 ### System requirements:
 1. The program will accept arrays, each line representing stock market operations encoded in JSON.